Skip to main content

 To appreciate how peptide therapies and hormone replacement can be integrated for women, one must first understand the body’s master regulatory system ∞ the Hypothalamic-Pituitary-Gonadal (HPG) axis.
 This elegant feedback loop is the central command for your reproductive and endocrine health.
 The hypothalamus, a region in the brain, releases Gonadotropin-Releasing Hormone (GnRH).

-This signals the to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+This signals the pituitary gland to produce Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, travel to the ovaries, instructing them to produce estrogen and progesterone.
 The levels of these hormones in the bloodstream are constantly monitored by the brain, which adjusts its signals accordingly to maintain a dynamic equilibrium.

 During the menopausal transition, the ovaries become less responsive to the signals from the pituitary gland.
 The brain, sensing low estrogen levels, sends out more and more FSH and LH in an attempt to stimulate production.
 This is why elevated FSH is a key marker of menopause.